GeZhouyang/FSD/README.md

 >	- Helper_Brownian.cu		: Helper functions used in Brownian_FarField.cu and Brownian_NearField.cu
 >	- Helper_Debug.cu		    : Functions for debugging and code checking, printing output, etc.

+### How to install

+Detailed instructions can be found in the supplemental material of Andrew's JFM [1], which still applies to the current version.
+We are working on upgrading the codebase to the latest toolchains, and will update the source code when ready.

+### Disclaimer

 Despite our effort to verify the solver and reduce the number of mistakes, there could always be more bugs.
-So, if you found any please do not hesitate to contact me.
+So, if you found any please do not hesitate to contact us.

 ### Acknowledgements